 Policies can be toxic.
 Which policies make you despair?
 No evidence for the policy, focused on ‘what ofsted want’, controlling for the sake of controlling, and so forth.
 Relentless mock exams with no costing of the hourage spent by teacher who have to mark them.
 With mock exams, an already busy few weeks have to make room for days and days of marking.
 Which policies affect your well-being and make you want to leave the school or profession?

 We are turning the profession around these days – I genuinely believe we have more schools, federations, HEIs, MATs and LAs focused on well-being, work load reduction and a better profession.
 But we also need to recognise the toxic pollution in our system and be more conscious of it.
 Not replying all or CCing in someone to an email.
 Not using passive aggressive language in a meeting.
 Not formulating a marking policy which makes people leave the profession.
-Overall, making the profession a place where new teachers want to stay, not leave.
+Purging the toxic side of Ofsted.
+Overall, by making the profession a place where new teachers want to stay, not leave.